lehner-lab/Scaling_Law/012_Splice_Site_Usage_Across_Conditions/003_WT_SF3B1_vs_Mutated_SF3B1/Analysis.md

                             header = TRUE)
 ```

 For all alternative 5' splice site events in each of the two conditions to be compared (WT SF3B1 vs mutations in SF3B1), I took the average PSU (percent splice site usage) across all samples whose quality scores were labelled as `Pass`.
-If there were none, the average PSI set to `NA`.
+If there were none, the average PSU set to `NA`.

 ```r
 # Calculate the mean PSU for all alternative splice site events with WT SF3B1